Balladebits/Balladebits/README.md

 Dislikes:
 - Toxic Fandoms
 - TD/TT ppl (Yes i get you don't want to be touched,but your method is not effective and ppl still will like to troll you)
-- Social Media in general (except discord)
 - Any MOBA in general (League of Legends,Dota,Pokemon Unite,etc.)
-- Politics
 - Any topic involving Alcohol and Drugs
 - Veganism (Did i already said that?)
 - Whitewashing/Blackwashing Shitpost (Why is this even a thing)

-- Any kind of shipping between characters (I tolerate but don't spam me about it)
+Not Interested:
+- Music (Only hear OSTs Sadly)
+- English YT creators
+- Politics
+- Shipping
+- Social Media ("I don't give a Shit,because Twitter isn't a real place")

 Games/Fandoms i like/used to like:
 - Cookie Run Ovenbreak/Kingdom (Formerly)